dschaffer/taxster/README.md

 ------------------------------------------------------------------

 ## TaxService
 The TaxService application consists of one model, one controller and one view.
-It currently uses a tax calculator powered by the TaxJar Sales Tax API to calculate tax rates but in the future can be expanded to use additional tax calculators.
+It currently only supports US addresses and currency.
+It uses a tax calculator powered by the TaxJar Sales Tax API to calculate tax rates but in the future can be expanded to use additional configurable tax calculators.

 ### TaxResultViewModel.cs
 The TaxResultViewModel contains: